leylabmpi/StrainVis/README.md

 Extract the tar.gz file into the desired working-directory.

-Create a new conda environment using the ‘StrainVis.yml’ file (located in the root directory of SynTrakcerVis) using the following command:
+Create a new conda environment using the ‘strainvis.yml’ file (located in the root directory of StrainVis) using the following command:
-      `conda env create -f StrainVis.yml`
+      `conda env create -f strainvis.yml`

 Activate the newly created environment:
-      `conda activate StrainVis`
+      `conda activate StrainVis_1_1`

 ## Open StrainVis web-application